Main Contents

 Vietnam’s the beans export market is currently Europe, which accounts for 33.8 percent of overall exports and 58.9% of total exports.
 The EVFTA, in particular, benefits Vietnam’s coffee exports by eliminating the import tax on all unroasted and roasted coffee products entering the market, giving coffee a competitive advantage.

-According to the General Department of Customs, Vietnam’s coffee exports totaled 109.5 thousand tons in May 2021, with a turnover of 207.4 million USD, up 1.2 percent in volume and 0.48 percent in value from April 2021; and down 7.49 percent in volume but up 3.9 percent in turnover from May 2020.
+According to the General Department of Customs, Vietnam’s coffee exports totaled 109.5 thousand tons in May 2021, with a turnover of 207.4 million USD, up 1.2 percent in volume and 0.48 percent in value from April 2021; and down 7.49 percent in book but up 3.9 percent in turnover from May 2020.

 In general, Vietnam’s coffee exports reached 549.9 thousand tons in the first five months of 2021, with a turnover of 1,032 billion USD, down 20.1 percent in volume and 11.8 percent in turnover from the same period in 2020.

 In May 2021, the average export price of coffee was 1,893.6 USD/ton, down 0.7 percent from April 2021 but up 12.4 percent from May 2020.
-In general, the average export price of Vietnamese coffee goods reached $1,877.9 per ton in the first five months of 2021, up 10.5 percent from the same time in 2020.
+The average export price of Vietnamese coffee goods reached $1,877.9 per ton in the first five months of 2021, up 10.5 percent from the same time in 2020.

-Vietnam’s coffee exports to several destinations declined in May 2021, however, exports to some EU countries climbed in comparison to May 2020.
+Vietnam’s coffee exports to several destinations declined in May 2021; however, exports to some EU countries climbed in comparison to May 2020.

 In general, coffee bean exports to key markets such as the EU, US, Japan, and Russia declined or climbed very marginally in the first five months of 2021 compared to the same period in 2020.
 Exports to foreign markets, on the other hand, are increasing.
 Other markets, like China, Indonesia, Ukraine, and New Zealand, continued to grow.